bmwcarit/joynr/wiki/jee.md

 Make sure to use the same fixed participant IDs for the providers in all nodes of the cluster.
 See [Joynr Java Developer Guide](java.md#register-provider-with-fixed-%28custom%29-participantId).

-### HTTP Bridge

-The HTTP Bridge solution to clustering requires an HTTP load balancer to be in front of the cluster (which will probably be the case anyway), as well as an MQTT broker with a suitable plugin installed to perform the forwarding of the MQTT messages to the cluster and also an endpoint registry application which holds the mappings between application URLs and the topics for which they are interested in.

-A limitation of this solution is that replies for requests which originated from a clustered application are not guaranteed to be received by the cluster node which sent the request.
-A possible solution could be to provide extra logic on the load balancer.
-However, without this you should only use fire-and-forget semantics for outgoing messages.

 ## <a name="status_monitoring"></a> Joynr Status Monitoring